AkiTsugi/astro_colonyServerInstaller/README.md

 `Start Server:` Initiates the Astro Colony server with the specified configuration settings.

-`Close Server Process:` Terminates the Astro Colony server process to stop the server.
+`Close Server Process:` Terminates the Astro Colony server process to stop the server (Without checking the "Enable Logging and Console" option, the server window is not visible.
+Usually, you can terminate it using the Task Manager, and that's why this button is provided here).

 `Install Service:` Installs Astro Colony as a Windows service for easier management (with the specified configuration settings).